Top 25 Most Powerful Women In Indian Politics

 Public Persona & Challenges

-Known for her articulate communication style and social media engagement, Swaraj has built substantial grassroots connect despite being a political newcomer.
+Known for her articulate communication style and social media engagement, Swaraj has built substantial grassroots connections despite being a political newcomer.
 However, she faces the ongoing challenge of establishing an independent political identity while honouring her mother’s distinguished legacy in Indian diplomacy and public service.

-19. Nandini Satpathy
+15. Nandini Satpathy

 Nandini Satpathy (June 9, 1931 – August 4, 2006, Cuttack, Odisha) served as Chief Minister of Odisha from 1972-1976, becoming one of India’s first women to hold this position and a pioneering figure in Indian politics during the tumultuous 1970s.